Phosphates in detergent

 Phosphates in detergent refers to the use of phosphates as an ingredient in a detergent product.
 The advantage of using phosphates in a consumer laundry detergent or dishwashing detergent is that they make detergents more efficient by chelating calcium and magnesium ions.
 The disadvantage of using phosphates is that they remain in wastewater and eventually make their way to a natural body of water.
 While phosphates are low toxicity, they instead cause nutrient pollution and feed the algae.
 This leads to eutrophication and harmful algal bloom.

-Many countries have banned the use of phosphates in detergent, including the European Union and the United States.
+Many countries have banned the use of phosphates in detergent, including the United States and countries of the European Union.

 Regulation

-States including Maine, Florida, and Indiana in the United States began restricting or banning the use of phosphates in laundry detergent in the early 1970s, culminating in a nationwide voluntary ban in 1994.
+States including Maine, Florida and Indiana in the United States began restricting or banning phosphates in laundry detergent in the early 1970s, culminating in a nationwide voluntary ban in 1994.
 In July 2010, 17 states followed up with bans on its use in automatic dishwasher detergent.

 In 2004, the European Union introduced regulations to require biodegradability in all detergents.

 In 2011 the European Commission announced that the European Parliament had ordered a ban of phosphates in consumer laundry detergent by June 2013 and a ban in dishwasher detergent by January 2017.

 Australia began phasing out the use of phosphates in its detergents in 2011, with an all-out ban expected to take effect in 2014.

 Canada banned some phosphates in detergent in 2011.

 Italy started phasing out phosphates in the 1980s.

 Pursuant to findings published in 2006 by the Shenkar College of Engineering and Design indicating that liquid detergents are "much more environment-friendly" than powdered detergents, Israel's Ministry of the Environment began recommending that consumers prefer liquid detergent over powdered ones "for laundry which is not heavily stained."

 Discussion of banning phosphates from detergents in the United States started because of pollution of the Great Lakes.
 Seventeen US states have partial or full bans on the use of phosphates in dish detergent, and two US states (Maryland and New York) ban phosphates in commercial dishwashing.
 In 1983 there was a corruption scandal in which industry sought to influence government regulators regarding the ban.

-Some dishwashing detergents may contain phosphorus, an ingredient which at least two states in the United States have limited use in dishwashing detergent.
+By the late 2000s, some dishwashing detergents still contained phosphorus, which several U.S. states had restricted or banned for use in dishwashing detergents.